jbisbee1/ISP_Data_Science_2024/README.md

 ## Evaluation & Responsibilities

-Given the nature of the material, as well as the size of the class, participation is not part of your grade.
-Instead, you will be assigned weekly problem sets beginning with Topic 3 which will test your ability to apply what you've learned in class, and to think creatively about your own data science ideas.
-These problem sets are assigned on the Monday of each week and are due by **11:59PM Nashville time the following Friday**.
-You are welcome to collaborate on these problem sets, and are encouraged to ask questions on the **Class feed** on `Campuswire`.
+You will be assigned problem sets which will test your ability to apply what you've learned in class, and to think creatively about your own data science ideas.
+These problem sets are assigned twice per week, one on Monday and the other on Thursday.
+Monday's You are welcome to collaborate on these problem sets, and are encouraged to ask questions on the **Class feed** on `Campuswire`.

 There are also two exams.
-The first is a mid-term exam that is scheduled for March 7th (Thursday before spring break) and will take place in class.
-The preceding Tuesday (March 5th) will be an optional review session, where you should come prepared with questions.
-The second exam is a cumulative final that is scheduled for April 23rd.
+The first is a mid-term exam that is scheduled for July 15th and will take place in class.
+The second is a cumulative final exam that will take place in class on July 25th.

-The final grade is calculated as a weighted average of these components with the following weights:
+The final grade is the sum of total points defined as follows:

 - **Problem sets:** 6 in total, each worth 10 points.
 - **Exams:** Midterm and final.
 The midterm is worth 15 points, and the final worth 20 points.
 These are in-class exams.